jhwist/octopress/source/_posts/2013-04-29-a-dusseldorf-runaround.markdown

 After a brief stop to capture these ancient lawn-mowers I crossed the river again, making my way towards the city.
-Since I didn't know how many traffic lights my path would cross if had I gone right into downtown, I decided to stay at the river and head back towards the hotel.
+Since I didn't know how many traffic lights my path would cross if I'd go right into downtown, I decided to stay at the river and head back towards the hotel.

 {% imgcap http://assets.runbikeco.de/d-runaround-beerstop.jpg No Time to stop for a Beer %}